mpizenberg/cardano-analytics-duckdb/README.md

 - `cert.parquet` containing basic information about certificates in transactions
 - `vote.parquet` containing basic information about votes in transactions
 - `proposal.parquet` containing basic information about proposals in transactions
+- `datum.parquet` containing basic information about datums in UTxOs
 - `redeemer.parquet` containing basic information about redeemers in transactions

 ## Parquet Schemas